Another Planet/Voyager: Critical reception

-Marketing and release
+Marketing and Release

-"Another Planet" / "Voyager" was released on 23 February 2004 in two formats, a standard 12-inch single and a 12-inch picture disc, the first of several singles by Pendulum to use this format.
+"Another Planet" / "Voyager" was released on 23 February 2004 in two formats, a standard 12-inch single and a 12-inch picture disc: the first of several singles by Pendulum to use this format.
 It was also their first release with independent drum and bass label Breakbeat Kaos, which remained their main label for the next three years.

 "Another Planet" was featured on the CD edition of Hold Your Colour, released in July 2005, but was later replaced by the song "Blood Sugar" after the album was reissued.
 It was also featured on the mix album Fabric Live 22, alongside Pendulum's remix of Nightbreed's "Pack of Wolves".
 An alternative version of the song, titled "Another Planet (VIP)", was produced and released on the Bass Invaderz compilation album.
-Both tracks from the single were also included in another compilation album – Jungle Sound - the Bassline Strikes Back! – released in October 2004.
+Both tracks from the single were also featured in another compilation album – Jungle Sound - the Bassline Strikes Back! – released in October 2004.